 Having something very visual (a vision board is basically a large sheet of paper with lots of inspiring images, photos and quotes stuck on) close to hand that you’ve thought about and created yourself, can really help to inspire you and keep you moving forward.
 In fact, on my very first vision board I predicted my career change from lawyer to mother to food writer.
 I even once stuck food pictures from Jamie Magazine onto my vision board and just a few weeks later began writing my features column for the JamieOliver.com site.
 Strange, but true!
 A trip to New York was also on one of my most recent vision boards…

 Pinterest has really become the ultimate online vision board for many, but I find paper versions have an even better effect for those big life plans.
 If you want to create something really impressive at home, take a look at these cool mood boards – I really love the wooden panels.

 Melanie’s Big Vision WorkShop

-Why am I telling you about vision boards and smoothies?
-Well, next Sunday 29th March, I’m joining a group of participants at Loudwater Farm in Rickmansworth, Herts on a day called the Big Vision WorkShop.
+Next Sunday 29th March, I’ll be joining a group of participants at Loudwater Farm in Rickmansworth for a day called the Big Vision WorkShop.
 It’s a day dedicated to personal growth and development, aimed at helping you to really dig deep and focus on the sort of things that you want to bring into your future.
 I love workshops – not just cookery classes – and I’m really pleased to be involved in this one.
 If you’re ready for a day of creative fun and real personal progress why not join us?